 Alcohol-Free Wines to Try

 If you’ve been convinced that it might be time to make the swap to alcohol-free wine, you might be looking for a few to try.
-Here’s our top ten suggestions across whites, rosés, reds, sparkling or non-sparkling:
+Here’s ten suggestions across whites, rosés, reds, sparkling or non-sparkling.

 - Noughty Sparkling Chardonnay (14 kcal; 2.9g of sugar)